simon-ritchie/apysc/docs_src/source/array_remove_and_remove_at.md

 # Array class remove and remove_at interfaces

-This page will explain the `Array` class `remove` and `remove_at` method interfaces.
+This page explains the `Array` class `remove` and `remove_at` method interfaces.

 ## What interfaces are these?

-The `remove` method will remove a specified value from an array, and the `remove_at` method will remove a specified index value from an array.
+The `remove` method removes a specified value from an array, and the `remove_at` method removes a specified index value.

 ## Basic usage